How do I apply for the Nurse Residency Program?

 I only have an associate’s degree.
 Does that make me a less competitive candidate in the application process?

 Your level of education does not make you more or less of a competitive candidate for the Nurse Residency Program.
-At KRH we believe in lifelong learning and also follow the National Academy of Medicine’s recommendation to have 80 percent of our nurses have a bachelor’s degree by 2020.
+At KRH we believe in lifelong learning and also follow the Institute of Medicine (IOM) recommendation to have 80 percent of our nurses have a bachelor’s degree by 2020.
 Therefore, we ask that you obtain your bachelor’s degree within five years of hire.
 Not to worry!
 We have tuition support, career fairs, a medical library and scholarship opportunities available to you as a benefit of your employment.

 How is the decision made about the floor I am hired to work on?